sinapinto/ricehalla/README.md

   $ cd ricehalla
   ```

-- Set up an SQL database of your choice and set the connection details in
+- Set up an SQL database and update the connection details in `src/config.js`.
-  `src/config.js`.

   In case you choose to use something other than
   [postgres](http://www.postgresql.org/), you will need to